Oracle Licensing

 Practical Implications and Strategies:

-First, contain Oracle workloads.
+First, contains Oracle workloads.

 If you use VMware, a best practice is to create dedicated clusters for Oracle and disable VM mobility between Oracle and non-Oracle clusters (for example, do not connect Oracle clusters to the same vCenter or configure strict affinity rules).

-Some companies even maintain older versions of VMware just for Oracle to argue that vMotion isn’t possible to a certain extent.
-Other licensing consultants have detailed strategies for architecting VMware for Oracle, but this boils down to isolation and documentation.
 Second, consider using Oracleโ€™s hypervisor (OVM) or Oracle Linux KVM with hard partitioning if you want to partition Oracle workloads on a host.

-For instance, Oracle VM Server for x86 is recognized by Oracle for partitioning if set up with capped vCPU assignments.
 Also, running Oracle on physical hardware or engineered systems with capacity on demand (like Oracle Exadata) is straightforward in licensing (you license the enabled cores).

-Using these authorized clouds can sometimes be more license-efficient than on-prem VMware because Oracle has defined a formula for them.
-But be careful: if you use a cloud that is not on Oracleโ€™s authorized list, Oracle might not accept any soft partition logic.
+However,ย be cautious: if you use a cloud that is not on Oracleโ€™s authorized list, Oracle may not accept any soft partition logic.

-Auditing and Full Capacity: Oracle audits in virtual environments often result in the biggest findings.
 Itโ€™s not uncommon for an organization to think it was fully licensed, only to have Oracle say, โ€œActually, you needed to license these 200 extra cores in your clusterโ€”hereโ€™s a $10 million compliance bill.โ€

-A classic scenario is that a small Oracle database was placed on a large ESXi cluster.
-In an audit, Oracle says you owe processor licenses for the whole cluster (say 4 hosts ร— 20 cores each = 80 cores, times core factor 0.5 = 40 licenses of Database Enterprise Edition).
-40 licenses at $47.5k is $1.9M, whereas the company thought maybe they needed two licenses for that one VM (worth $95k).
+In an audit, Oracle claims you owe processor licenses for the entire cluster (e.g., 4 hosts ร— 20 cores each = 80 cores, multiplied by the core factor of 0.5 = 40 licenses of Database Enterprise Edition).
+40 licenses at $47.5k is $1.9M, whereas the company thought they might need two licenses for that one VM (worth $95k).

-These situations can often be negotiated down (especially if you can quickly isolate and agree not to use Oracle on those large clusters), but itโ€™s a painful negotiation.
 The lesson is to never assume Oracle will give you the benefit of the doubt in a virtualization scenario.
-Oracleโ€™s default audit methodology is to err on counting as much as possible.
+Oracleโ€™s default audit methodology is to err on the side of counting as much as possible.

 Read Oracle licensing VMware โ€“ Audit Strategies.